Skyhawk172/C172/README.md

 ## Data Processing

-Based on the input airport identifier, the script:
+Based on the user input airport identifiers, the script:

 1. retrieves the METAR weather information for all the airports.
 The script parses temperature and pressure setting from the METAR and determines standard